From Voids to Clusters: Mergers and Evolutionary Pathways of Star-Forming and Quenched Low-Mass Galaxies: Acknowledgements

 \section{Acknowledgements}

-We sincerely thank Dr. Tabatabaei (IPM) for his valuable insights, constructive comments, and inspiring ideas, which significantly influenced the development and improvement of this work.
-His guidance was instrumental in refining our interpretation and strengthening the scientific depth of the analysis.
-We also thank the anonymous referee for their insightful and constructive feedback, particularly regarding the comparison of environments, which enhanced the clarity and depth of this study.
+We thank the anonymous referee for their insightful and constructive feedback, particularly regarding the comparison of environments, which enhanced the clarity and depth of this study.
 Their suggestions helped improve our analysis of galaxy evolution and merger histories, leading to a more comprehensive understanding of environmental effects on low-mass galaxies.
 We gratefully acknowledge the IllustrisTNG collaboration for making the TNG300 simulation publicly available.
 The data used in this work were accessed through the IllustrisTNG database (\url{www.tng-project.org}), and we thank the team for their contributions to developing and maintaining this valuable resource, which underpins the scientific results presented here.